It’s more important than usual to find ways to look after your mental health and wellbeing to support yourself during this challenging time.

 KCLSU has adapted its usual Take Time Out campaign to Take Time In to help support you while you study at home in these extraordinary circumstances.

 The Chaplaincy is offering support remotely and are contactable by email., and you're invited to get in touch if you'd like to.
-You can find out more about the Chaplaincy and how to stay connected to this community at Chaplaincy - pastoral support.
+You can find out more about the Chaplaincy and how to stay connected to this community in our article about the Chaplaincy.